emutos/manual/usermanual/docs/index.md

 ## Reporting Bugs ##

-Before you report a bug, you should probably search the EmuTOS [development mailing list's archives](https://sourceforge.net/p/emutos/mailman/emutos-devel/) to see if anyone else has reported your problem or something similar, and a possible solution.
+Before you report a bug, you should search the EmuTOS [development mailing list's archives](https://sourceforge.net/p/emutos/mailman/emutos-devel/) to see if anyone else has reported your problem or something similar, and a possible solution.
+You should also check certain [documentation files](#docFiles) in the most recent distribution or the git repository.

 To report bugs, or for other discussion about EmuTOS, please join the EmuTOS [development mailing list](https://sourceforge.net/projects/emutos/lists/emutos-devel).
 There are other, deprecated, ways to file bugs, but this allows anyone to join the discussion, and will usually get a faster response.